MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/customize-forms-and-fields.md

 Key field settings affect the results when sellers search for connected records in Dynamics 365.
 In Dynamics 365, the search behavior for connected records depends on the quick find view.
 Make sure that the key fields you select for the mini view exist in the [quick find view](/dynamics365/customerengagement/on-premises/customize/choose-and-configure-columns?view=op-9-1&preserve-view=true), otherwise, the search list won’t show them.
 In Salesforce, the search is performed on the name and the additional fields selected for the mini view.

-Key fields selected for record types affect the search results displayed for these records.
+Key fields selected for entities affect the search results displayed for these records.
 Key fields are displayed, if they are not empty, along with the name of the record in the search results.

 ## Refresh data from CRM

 You should refresh data to get recent changes from CRM into Viva Sales.
-For example, if you add a new field to a record type view in CRM, you should refresh data to reflect the new field in Viva Sales.
-You can refresh data either for all record type at once or for a specific record type.
+For example, if you add a new field to an entity view in CRM, you should refresh data to reflect the new field in Viva Sales.
+You can refresh data either for all entities at once or for a specific entity.

-### Refresh data for all record types
+### Refresh data for all entities

 1. In Viva Sales admin settings, select **Forms**.

 2. Select **Refresh data**.

-### Refresh data for a specific record type
+### Refresh data for a specific entity

 1. In Viva Sales admin settings, select **Forms**.

-2. Hover over a record type for which you want to refresh data, and then select **More options** (**...**).
+2. Hover over an entity for which you want to refresh data, and then select **More options** (**...**).

 3. Select **Refresh** from the context menu.

-Alternatively, you can select the record type, and then select **Refresh data** under **Manage fields**.
+Alternatively, you can select the entity, and then select **Refresh data** under **Manage fields**.

-## Remove a record type
+## Remove an entity

 1. In Viva Sales admin settings, select **Forms**.

-2. Hover over the record type you want to remove, and then select **Remove (record type)** (:::image type="icon" source="media/delete-icon.png" border="false":::).
+2. Hover over the entity you want to remove, and then select **Remove (entity)** (:::image type="icon" source="media/delete-icon.png" border="false":::).

 > [!NOTE]
-> - When you remove a record type that has related record types in Viva Sales, all related record types are also removed.
+> - When you remove an entity that has related entities in Viva Sales, all related entities are also removed.
-> - You can't remove the contact record type.
+> - You can't remove the contact entity.

-## Control order of record types in side pane
+## Control order of entities in side pane

-You can control the order in which record types are displayed in the **Viva Sales** side pane in Outlook.
-The order is based on the order in which record types are added to Viva Sales.
-You can change the order by removing and adding record types in the desired order.
+You can control the order in which entities are displayed in the **Viva Sales** side pane in Outlook.
+The order is based on the order in which entities are added to Viva Sales.
+You can change the order by removing and adding entities in the desired order.
 Default order for new environments is contact, opportunity, and account.
-Newly added record types are added at the end of the list.
+Newly added entities are added at the end of the list.

 ## FAQ